oleksii-korniienko/POC.PdfGenerator/readme.md

 #### Cons
 - **Low-level manipulation**: PdfPig requires low-level manipulation of PDF documents, such as specifying the coordinates of the text, which can be inconvenient compared to more user-friendly libraries.
-- **Low-level manipulation**: Multi-language not supported by default.
+- **Additional fonts are required**: Multi-language not supported by default.
 For each language, we need to import the font

 ### QuestPDF